 "This is still the most popular in salons.
 I'd call it a classic creamy blonde or a New York–blonde.
 It's just really well done with creamy, slightly warm tones.
 This would be best for someone quite light already, so you're already blonde or you're used to being blonde.
 It would be the step just under platinum," suggests Smith.

-If you want to go platinum but you're building up to it, Reese Witherspoon's creamy blonde colour is the ideal stop-gap.
+If you want to go platinum but you're building up to it, Reese Witherspoon's creamy blonde color is the ideal stop-gap.

-Sienna Miller's light blonde hair colour is the dream.
+Sienna Miller's light blonde hair color is the dream.